Slider Image

-There’s a plethora of options for food in Plaza Singapura, and you best believe you will be spoilt for choice.
+After a day of retail therapy, there’s no better way to recharge than with a satisfying meal.
+There are a plethora of options for food in Plaza Singapura, and you best believe you will be spoilt for choice.
+In fact, deciding where and what to eat might just be the toughest part of your day!

-With restaurants and eateries of various cuisines galore, the hardest part may actually be selecting what to have!
-We’ll help make it a little easier for you to choose with this list of 15 spots for yummylicious food in Plaza Singapura that will warm your belly and heart.
+We’ll help make it a little easier for you to choose with this list of 17 spots for delicious food in Plaza Singapura that will undoubtedly satisfy.

 1. Co Chung Restaurant